 The basic formula for determining workers’ comp premiums is:

-The employer’s experience modifier, or e-mod, is a numeric representation of the company’s claim experience.
+The employer’s EMR, or e-mod, is a numeric representation of the company’s claim experience.
 Generally, employers with less severe accidents than other similar businesses pay lower premiums.
 Workers’ comp costs by state vary widely due to different classification codes.

 A business’ class code is based on the risk of each individual business.
 The riskier the job, the higher an employer’s workers’ comp premium is.
-Say, for example, a florist (class code 8001) has a rate of $1.67 per $100 of payroll at a certain insurance carrier.
-A florist is a reasonably safe line of work, thorns aside.
+Say, for example, a plumber (class code 5183) has a rate of $2.78 per $100 of payroll at a certain insurance carrier.
+A plumber is a reasonably safe line of work compared to a mason (class code 5022) at $11.27 per $100 of payroll.

-Take a business with greater risks, like a masonry business (class code 5022).
-It has a rate of $11.13 per $100 at the same insurance carrier as before.
-Construction businesses typically face a higher risk of injury, so employees in these industries generate higher premiums.
+Construction businesses typically face a higher risk of injury, so employees in these industries generate higher premiums compared to other jobs such as office workers.
 However, two masonries may still have different rates because of their claim history.

 Georgia business owners can prepare for a premium audit by gathering relevant documents, including: